alisiahkoohi/groundwater/README.md

-<h1 align="center">Groundwater flow equation: Finite-difference forward, adjoint, and gradient operators</h1>
+<h2 align="center">Groundwater flow equation: Finite-difference forward, adjoint, and gradient operators with PyTorch wrapper</h2>

 This repository contains the code for implementing the finite-difference forward, adjoint, and gradient operators for the groundwater flow equation.